RoadieHQ/marketing-site/content/docs/integrations/gcp/index.md

 This Google Cloud Platform (GCP) client in Roadie may be used to periodically to collect Backstage catalog information from Google Cloud
 Storage.
 These settings are configured in `https://<tenant-name>.roadie.so/secrets`.

-This page describes how to get the client id and private key for gcp.
+This page describes how to get the client id and private key for GCP.

 ## Steps